GROWTH PLAYBOOK:

 Consistency Across All Channels

 Your audience may see your brand in many places—your website, Facebook page, Instagram stories, YouTube, even physical signage or packaging.
-Ensuring consistent voice, visual style, messaging, + posting frequency builds trust + recognition.
-When people see you in multiple places + the brand feels coherent, they’re more likely to engage, buy + refer.
+Ensuring consistent voice, visual style, messaging and posting frequency builds trust + recognition.
+When people see you in multiple places + the brand feels coherent, they’re more likely to engage, buy and refer.

 5.